 - Cruise Ship Captain : The captain of a cruise ship is the highest-ranked person aboard.
 They are responsible for general operations and safety of the ship, cargo, and passengers.
 Typically, cruise ship captains are required to be licensed and need extensive experience in and knowledge of maritime activities.
 They also interact with passengers to ensure they are having a positive experience.

 Other possible career paths in the tourism industry are:

-As with most positions, experience and education are often the major factors affecting salary.
+As with most positions, experience and education are often the major factors affecting salary for hospitality managers.
 Hotel General Managers typically earn a median salary of $51,800 per year, but the highest earners were reported at $98,370 annually.
 Financial Managers, a more general position akin to Hotel Controller, earned a median salary of $125,080 in 2017.
 The top 10% of this occupation earned over $208,000.
 Executive chefs earned a median salary of $45,950, with the top earners making $78,570 or more annually.

 |Food and Beverage Director||$65,831**|